Sunset at the Phoenix Airport

 Finding a way home

-After a long cold night in the terminal, we returned to the Finnish immigration counter at 10 AM.
-We were promised tickets that would take us to Arizona but there were no tickets when we arrived.
+After a long chilly night in the terminal, we returned to the Finnish immigration counter at 10 AM.
+We were promised tickets that would take us to Arizona, but there were no tickets when we arrived.
 Days of waiting followed while Japan Airlines tried to weasel their way under Finnish law and charge us almost ten thousand US dollars.

 The Helsinki Roller-Coaster

-• Immediately upon landing, we took a COVID test and after a brief interaction with passport control, we were taken into an immigration holding room
+• As soon as we landed, we took a COVID test and, after a brief interaction with passport control, the officials escorted us into an immigration holding room.

-• 8 hours after landing Finnish immigration handed us the official Entry Denied notice and we were released back into the terminal to spend the night
+• 8 hours after landing, Finnish immigration handed us the official Entry Denied notice and released us back into the terminal to spend the night

-• 23 hours after landing we met with immigration again, still no tickets.
-We were escorted to a holding room
+• 23 hours after landing, we met with immigration again, still no tickets.
+Immigration escorted us to a holding room.

 We were in that holding room all afternoon.
-The sun sets early at the top of the world and the temperature began to drop.
+The sun sets early at the top of the world and the temperature dropped.
 I put on all the cold weather gear that was in our carry-on.
 The airline still had our checked bags.

 Trying to sleep in the Helsinki Airport